Fred Carter: Baltimore Bullets

-In the final game of the 1971 Eastern Conference playoffs against the Bullets archrivals, the New York Knicks, with 68 seconds remaining and the Bullets up by two points, Carter hit a 20-foot jump shot that secured victory for the Bullets.
-The Bullets were so desperate to defeat New York, who had knocked them out of the playoffs the last two years, that with one minute left, during a timeout, coach Gene Shue looked heavenward and prayed, "'Please, let us win this one.'"
-They did, 93-91, and the shot made Carter a hero in Baltimore.
-He had 14 points, 10 rebounds, and 2 assists in the victory.
+Game 7 was again played in Madison Square Garden, but this season the Bullets won, 93–91.
+Although it was only a conference series, Carter later said "That was our championship".
+Carter played 38 minutes, with a double-double (14 points and 10 rebounds) to go along with two assists.
+Carter also played tight defense on Walt Frazier throughout Game 7, limiting Frazier to 13 points and four assists.
+With 68 seconds remaining and the Bullets up by two points, Carter hit a 20-foot jump shot that secured victory for the Bullets.
+The Bullets were so desperate to defeat New York, who had knocked them out of the playoffs the last two years, that during a timeout with one minute left in the game coach Gene Shue looked heavenward and prayed, "'Please, let us win this one'".